navkar/Predictions/README.md

 * New form of Social media shall be discovered.
 End of Facebook/Instagram.
 * Aftermath in USA and asset values will go down.
 Housing and Bond markets will collapse.
   - Only Physical Gold/Silver bar/coins and Bitcoin will work.
-  - Hyperinflation in USA due to currency collapse.
+  - **Hyperinflation** in USA due to currency collapse.
+  - Significant price increases.
 * Covid will move to Animals.
 Mass animal species extinctions are possible.
 * Slaughter free meat will be in vogue.
 * Democratic movement in China.